 “I have a really strong stance on drugs.
 We don’t believe in the legalisation of cannabis or of cannabis clubs.
-I get really concerned about things like [festivals in] our little naïve community in Devon and Cornwall.
+I get really concerned about things like our little naïve community in Devon and Cornwall.

 It’s all about messaging, and I’m really worried, especially with this County Lines stuff going on.
 Its ruining young people’s lives.
 They’re young.
 They’re victims.”